skupperproject/skupper-example-http-load-balancing/README.md

 [![main](https://github.com/skupperproject/skupper-example-hello-world/actions/workflows/main.yaml/badge.svg)](https://github.com/skupperproject/skupper-example-hello-world/actions/workflows/main.yaml)

-#### Deploying multiple http services for anycast access across cluster
+#### Deploying multiple HTTP services and load balancing across clusters

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services